-Intermediate Accounting II
+Intermediate Accounting II 3 Credit Hours

-A continuation of the in-depth study of financial accounting with a concentration on the liabilities and stockholder's equity accounts of the Balance Sheet.
-Other topics include financial statement analysis, error analysis, and accounting for income taxes, retirement benefits, and leases.
+A continuation of the in-depth study of financial accounting with a concentration on long-term assets, liabilities, and stockholders' equity.
+Other current issues in accounting will be addressed.

-Introduction to Taxation
+ACCT 312 Introduction to Taxation 3 Credit Hours